TobiasPSP/doneland_sources/README.md

 Here you'll find a general introduction to **transistors**, focused on practical aspects and essentials.

 ## Quick overview
 Transistors are electronic switches.
 They can turn a connection *on* and *off*, but they can also *amplify* electrical signals.
+That's why transistors have a *third* connector which is used to control the behavior (turn on, turn off, amplify).
+This third "control" connector is called *base* or *gate*.

 In circuit diagrams, transistors are represented by a set of similar symbols:

 <img src="/Images/transistor_symbols.svg" width="50%" height="50%" />

-> Here are a couple of common use-cases:
-> - Classic switch: pressing a button tells the transistor to switch on or off an electrical connection.
-The transistor needs only a very small current to tell it what to do, so the physical switch in this scenario could be a cheap push button that only is capable of switching a few mA.
-Depending on the transistor type, it can then switch loads of many Ampere.
-> - Fast switching: in contrast to physical switches, transistors can switch very fast, many thousand times per second and more.
-If you use a microprocessor such as *Arduino* or *ESP*, you can turn a transistor on and off many times per second, effectively adjusting the power that it lets through.
-This principle is known as *PWM* (*pulse width modulation*).
-It is used i.e. to dim a LED or control motor speed.
-> - Amplification: A transistor is not a strict *on*/*off*-switch.
-Rather, the "strength* of the signal you are sending determines how much power it lets through.
-For a classic *on*/*off*-switch, you'd send zero or full power.
-However, you can also use any level inbetween and gradually change the amount of power it lets through.
-This way, a tiny modulated input signal gets *amplified* to a much stronger output signal with the same amplitude.
+The upper two symbols represent "classic* **BJT** transistors, the lower two symbols represent **FET** transistors.
+More on that below.

 ### Transistor Families